nosana-ci/docs.nosana.io/docs/nosana/testnet.md

 Because the Testnet ledger can be reset.
 Tokens are distributed via Airdrop on [Solana Mainnet](https://docs.solana.com/clusters#mainnet-beta), on a frequent basis.
+<strong>{{ $var.ticker }}</strong> tokens from the Airdrop will be programmatically locked
+up until the official token release.
+Participants will not be able trade, sell, or otherwise move <strong>{{ $var.ticker }}</strong> tokens received in connection with the Testnet Program, up until the official token release and exchange listings.

 ### Open source projects